gergeljedvin/framework/README.md

 ### Test runs

-To run test first check configuration file at **config.ini**.
-You can copy example configuration from **config.ini.example**:

-    cp config.ini.example config.ini

 Test runs are capable to run in single-sequential or parallel order, packaged into some runner file e.g. testrunner.py and the executions can be conducted with various commands:

 Run single-sequential, example command: